-Due to the nature of the Group largely writing investment business, an analysis of underwriting performance does not provide meaningful information in respect of the financial performance of the Group.
+Due to the nature of the Group largely writing investment contract business, an analysis of underwriting performance does not provide meaningful information in respect of the financial performance of the Group.
 The Group's focus is on the Group's SII EV and Group Solvency Coverage Ratio.
-The total gross premiums written during the period were £4,472m (2021 pro-forma: £3,015m) and gross claims incurred were £3,501m (2021 pro-forma: £2,957m).
-Further information on the key elements of underwriting performance including the line of business can be found in the Group QRT's (S.05.01.02 and S.05.02.01) in Appendix F.1.2 and F.1.3.
+The total gross premiums written during the period were £3,891m (2022: £4,472m) and gross claims incurred were £4,779m (2022: £3,501m).
+Further information on the key elements of underwriting performance including the line of business can be found in the Group QRTs (S.05.01.02 and S.05.02.01) in Appendices F.1.2 and F.1.3.